szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 alert(myArray.length); // returns 5
 ```

-We utilize `length` by prefacing it with a `.` (dot).
-This is called _dot notation_, and indicates we are working with a __method__.
-We'll cover what exactly methods are in later lessons, but for now keep in mind you utilize `length` with a dot and the array you want to work with.
+We utilize `length` by prefacing it with a `.` (dot) and the array we want to act upon.
+Note that with `length`, you don't need to include the ending parentheses.
+This is because, strictly speaking, length is a property (a value), and not a method (which act like functions).
+Don't worry too much about this difference for now, just keep in mind that `length` does not require parentheses.

 As you can see, `length` counts through the values in the array, so it will return 5.
 It is important to note here that `length` starts with 1, not 0, so although the last value in the array is at index 4, `length` will still return 5.
 Confusing, right?
 It is simply a quirk of the language to get used to, so keep it in mind when working with arrays.